BCDA-APS/use_bluesky/python_installation/environment.md

 for our upcoming downloads and maintenance.

 First, we must learn where to place the file.
-The list of available conda environmentsprovides the directory path for each.
+The list of available conda environments provides the directory path for each.

 ```
 snow% conda env list